fntechgit/fnevent-2025ocpglobal-theme/src/pages/content-pages/registration.md

 <br/>**Cancellation Policy**

 A request to cancel your ticket must be emailed to [registration@opencompute.org](<mailto: registration@opencompute.org>).
-Requests received prior to August 29 will receive a full refund.
-No refunds will be given after August 28.
+Requests received prior to October 1 will receive a full refund.
+No refunds will be given after October 1.

 **<br/>Badge Sharing**